I thank all Senators for their contributions on very important matters, both national, international and local. They are equally important.

 Senator Casey asked for a debate with the Minister for Housing, Planning and Local Government, Deputy Darragh O'Brien, on housing and Irish Water.
 We will not get into a discussion on the various funding streams relating to Irish Water but I know that it is an important issue in the investment in rural towns and villages.
 I concur that it is important in relation to spatial programming and population.

 Senator Dolan spoke about people holidaying at home.
 We all agree.
 She also mentioned Scoil Croí Naofa and integrating special needs into mainstream.
-I am sure we can take that up with the Minster for Education and Skills.
+I am sure we can take that up with the Minister for Education and Skills.

 Senator Fitzpatrick spoke of the wonderful amenity of the Royal Canal and the need to speak to the Minister for Transport, Tourism and Sport on phases 3 and 4.
 Several Senators have asked for debates on greenways and blueways.
 It is important and I agree.

 Senator Hoey spoke about the Tampax ad and the near hysteria surrounding it, as well as the more important point on period poverty.
 It is something that does not personally impact on people of my sex but we do appreciate the importance of the issue.
 In the previous Oireachtas, the Irish Women's Parliamentary Caucus had a special debate in the Houses on period poverty.
 If all it takes is for 82 people to object to an ad for its removal, God knows what might happen down the line on other ads.
 I question the decision in this regard.